Written by: Karla Medina

 Treatment Timing According to Nematode Life Cycles

-To fight loss of yield from nematodes, it’s important to do soil testing regularly to determine if plant parasitic nematodes are present in the soil throughout the growing season.
+Regular soil testing can help fight loss of yield from plant-parasitic nematodes by determining if they are present in the soil throughout the growing season.

-Growers can also apply preventive treatments aligned with the planting time of each crop because most nematodes stay dormant between plantings if there is no crop or weeds to reproduce on.
-Most nematodes average 30-day life cycles, so if you apply treatments prior to planting and at regular intervals, you can protect plants from harmful nematode feeding.
+Since most nematodes stay dormant between plantings if there is no crop or weeds to reproduce on, growers can also apply preventive treatments aligned with the planting time of each crop.
+Most nematodes average 30-day life cycles, so if you apply treatments prior to planting and at regular intervals, you can protect plants from harmful feeders.
+NemaCleanTM is one biological nematicide that protects crops against all life cycle stages of all types of plant parasitic nematodes.